kanidm/concread/README.md

 This is achieved by having writers copy the internal data before they modify it.
-This allows readers to access old data, without modification, and allows the writer to change the data inplace before commiting.
+This allows readers to access old data, without modification, and allows the writer to change the data inplace before committing.
 Once the new data is stored, old readers continue to access their old data - new readers will see the new data.